silver9704/Threshold_to_ROI/README.md

 ## License

-This plugin is licensed under the GNU General Public License v2.0 or later.
+This plugin is licensed under the GNU General Public License v3.0.

 ## Contribution